abstractqqq/dsds/README.md

 # Disclaimer

 I do not claim dsds is a superior package to any other traditional machine learning libraries.
 In fact no one can make this claim.
 Each package has their own flavor, and there are things that people can disagree with.
 Disagreements do not translate to contempt or hatred.
+I work with Scikit-learn on a daily basis and I know its problems.
 I primarily set out to make this project because:

 1. I want to learn more about machine learning engineering
 2. I want to improve my coding skill